junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > "I was there.
 Where were you?"
 Dean answered, the lines on his face hardened.
 The squeaking sound of demons approach rapidly from the night sky, audible through the open window.
 They don't have much time now.
 >
 > *I was there, too.
-But I think, we just weren't there for each other.*
+But we just weren't there for each other.*
 >
 > *I'm sorry.*